-1 A bank must be in the idle state before it is refreshed, so following an ACTIVATE command REFab is prohibited.
+1. A bank must be in the idle state before it is refreshed, so following an ACTIVATE command REFab is prohibited; REFpb is supported only if it affects a bank that is in the idle state.

 In general, an all bank refresh command needs to be issued to the LPDDR3 SDRAM regularly every t{REFI} interval.
 To allow for improved efficiency in scheduling and switching between tasks, some flexibility in the absolute refresh interval is provided for postponing and pulling-in refresh command.
 A maximum of 8 Refresh commands can be postponed during operation of the LPDDR3 SDRAM, meaning that at no point in time more than a total of 8 Refresh commands are allowed to be postponed.
 In case that 8 Refresh commands are postponed in a row, the resulting maximum interval between the surrounding Refresh commands is limited to $9 \times t{REFI}$ (see Figure 26).
 A maximum of 8 additional Refresh commands can be issued in advance (pulled in"), with each one reducing the number of regular Refresh commands required later by one.
 Note that pulling in more than 8, depending on Refresh mode, Refresh commands in advance does not further reduce the number of regular Refresh commands required later, so that the resulting maximum interval between two surrounding Refresh commands is limited to $9 \times t{REFI}$.
 At any given time, a maximum of 16 REF commands can be issued within $2 \times t{REFI}$.